When chronic sinus symptoms do not improve with appropriate medical therapy, surgery may be considered.…

 Dentists are one of the few professionals that people regularly keep their appointments with.
 Keeping your teeth clean is vital to the rest of your health, largely because they impact how you eat.
 But with all the x-rays dentists take of your face, they are watching more than just your teeth.
 Your dentist may refer you to an ear, nose, and throat doctor for the following conditions.

-If you head to your dentist complaining of jaw pain, they will, of course, check out your teeth.
-However, more than likely, the issue is with your sinuses.
-The location of the sinus cavities is next to the roots of your top teeth.
-So, when sinus pressure hits, it feels like it's your teeth but it's not.
-Another reason the dentist may suggest you head to an ENT for a sinus check-up is bad breath.
-If they can see no dental reason for it, bad breath may be caused by mucus produced during sinusitis.
+If you head to your dentist complaining of jaw pain, they will, of course, check your teeth.
+However, in many cases, the issue is actually related to your sinuses.
+The sinus cavities sit close to the roots of your upper teeth, so when sinus pressure builds, it can feel like tooth pain even when your teeth are healthy.
+Dentists may also recommend seeing an ENT for a sinus evaluation—or for rhinitis treatment Boise patients often seek—if there’s no dental cause for persistent bad breath, which can result from excess mucus produced during sinusitis.

 TMJ is temporo mandibular joint.
 A TMJ disorder means that a patient is experiencing pain in the joint where the lower jaw attaches to the skull.
 If there is no dental reason for pain in that area, a dentist may recommend that the patient see an ENT for a CT scan or MRI to check for bone and joint problems.
 Symptoms of TMJ disorder can be treated at home by avoiding tough foods and doing jaw exercises.
 In more severe cases, an ENT would need to prescribe pain killers and corticosteroids to reduce swelling.
 Extreme cases would require surgery.